rhayman/ephysiopy/docs/api/ephysiopy/common/fieldcalcs/index.rst

 .. py:function:: infill_ratemap(rmap)

+   The ratemaps used in the phasePrecession2D class are a) super smoothed and
+   b) very large i.e. the bins per cm is low.
+This results in firing fields that have lots of holes (nans) in them.
+We want to smooth over these holes so we can construct measures such as the expected rate in a given bin whilst also preserving whatever 'geometry' of the environment exists in the ratemap as a result of where position has been sampled.
+That is, if non-sampled positions are designated with nans, then we want to smooth over those that in theory could have been sampled and keep those that never could have been.

+   :param rmap: The ratemap to be filled
+   :type rmap: np.ndarray

+   :returns: The filled ratemap
+   :rtype: np.ndarray

+   ..
+       !! processed by numpydoc !!

 .. py:function:: kl_spatial_sparsity(pos_map)

-   Calculates a measure of spatial sampling of an arena by comparing the given spatial sampling to a uniform one using kl divergence
+   Calculates the spatial sampling of an arena by comparing the observed spatial sampling to an expected uniform one using kl divergence

    Data in pos_map should be unsmoothed (not checked) and the MapType should be POS (checked)

+   :param pos_map: The position map
+   :type pos_map: BinnedData

+   :returns: The spatial sparsity of the position map
+   :rtype: float